leon4rd/test/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.